KatherineMichel/portfolio/doc/favorite-conference-photos.md

 ## PyCon US 2019

 ![](favorite-conference-photos/pycon-us-2019-me-and-mariatta.jpg)
-Me with one of my Python besties Mariatta, PyCon US 2023/2024 Chair and CPython Core Dev :)
+Me with one of my Python besties Mariatta (PyCon US 2023/2024 Chair and CPython Core Dev) :)

 ![](favorite-conference-photos/pycon-us-2019-pylatam.jpg)
 Proud to have represented DEFNA Board at PyCon Charlas.
 Here I am with Joel Rivera and the PyLatam logo!